How to Start an LLC in Ohio

 If you choose to hire a service, you will enjoy enhanced privacy (because the service’s address is used instead of your own), and a reduced chance of important documents being missed.
 Expect to pay $100-$150+ per year for a statutory agent in Ohio.

-Two good options for a statutory agent service are Northwest Registered Agent and ZenBusiness.
+Two good options for a statutory agent service are ZenBusiness and Northwest Registered Agent.
 Both provide quality service, with registered addresses in the state of Ohio that meet all the state requirements.

 Note: This step is optional, but recommended.